allebone/help.omni.af.mil/docs/PEX/Training.md

     14. Right click on C:\\Oracle\\ODAC\_PEX\\product\\11.2.0\\client\_\# folder and select Properties.

-    15. From the Properties menu select the Security ta2.
+    15. From the Properties menu select the Security tab.

-    16. Click Continue from the Security ta2.
+    16. Click Continue from the Security tab.

     17. Click yes on user account control.